poissonconsulting/tsdbr/README.md

 # tsdbr

-tsdbr provide functions to create, populate, maintain and query an SQLite database of environmental time series data.
+`tsdbr` is designed to create, populate, maintain and query SQLite databases of environmental time series data.

-tsdbr is designed to be simple to use with minimal dependencies and maximal database integrity independence.

 ## Utilisation